chenxingqiang/secret-learn/doc/model_persistence.rst

 Workflow Overview
 -----------------

-In a typical workflow, the first step is to train the model using jax-sklearn and jax-sklearn compatible libraries.
-Note that support for jax-sklearn and third party estimators varies across the different persistence methods.
+In a typical workflow, the first step is to train the model using secret-learn and secret-learn compatible libraries.
+Note that support for secret-learn and third party estimators varies across the different persistence methods.

 Train and Persist the Model